-Those with responsibility for schools and colleges are advised to consider the threat from a broad range of terrorist methodologies.
+Those responsible for schools and colleges are advised to consider the threat from various terrorist methodologies.
 Such methodologies may include Vehicle as a Weapon, Marauding Attacks with either bladed weapons or firearms and improvised explosive devices etc. Planning your emergency response should such an incident occur would likely require a range of emergency responses, including a consideration of emergency evacuation, "invacuation" (inward evacuation) & lockdown procedures, alongside the use of protected spaces.

-Although most people use the term 'lockdown' to refer to getting everyone into a safe place and sealing the exits, it is actually one element of a wider practice known as 'invacuation'.
+Although most people use the term 'lockdown' to refer to getting everyone into a safe place and sealing the exits, it is one element of a wider practice known as 'invacuation'.
 Invacuation is the process of getting everybody inside and safe and securing the building.